Economics

 Students will learn the basic principles of microeconomics, macroeconomics, and econometrics, and how to apply those principles in studying economic phenomena and analyzing public policy issues.

-Undergraduates may major in one of the following: economics, mathematical economic analysis, or managerial economics and organizational sciences.
-The major in mathematical economic analysis is a mathematically-intensive course of study recommended for students who intend to pursue graduate work in economics or a business or governmental job in which extensive analytical and quantitative skills are required.
-The major in managerial economics and organizational sciences exposes students to the broader contexts of business and management, via required courses in economics, political science, and psychology.
+Undergraduates may major in one of the following: Economics (ECON), Mathematical Economic Analysis (MTEC), or Managerial Economics and Organizational Sciences (MEOS).
+The MTEC major is a mathematically-intensive course of study recommended for students who intend to pursue graduate work in economics or a business or governmental job in which extensive analytical and quantitative skills are required.
+The MEOS major exposes students to the broader contexts of business and management, via required courses in economics, political science, and psychology.
+In collaboration with the Department of Statistics, the Department of Economics also jointly oversees the Financial Computation and Modeling (FCAM) minor.

 Master of Energy Economics (MEEcon) students will be able to produce insightful analyses of energy markets to inform such things as capital asset decisions, firm strategic direction, and future market orientation.